 I. Background

-This Memorandum of Understanding is a statement of principles and agreement for collaboration between Colorado Community College System (CCCS), Colorado Mountain College (CMC) and the Colorado Department of Higher Education (CDHE).
+This Memorandum of Understanding is a statement of principles and MOU for collaboration between Colorado Community College System (CCCS), Colorado Mountain College (CMC) and the Colorado Department of Higher Education (CDHE).

-CCCS, CMC and CDHE have an agreement to a two-year Colorado Commission on Higher Education (CCHE) policy innovation.
+CCCS, CMC and CDHE have an MOU to a two-year policy innovation project, as permitted according to Colorado Commission on Higher Education (CCHE) policy VII (Policy Innovation).

 II.
 Purpose, Goals and Scope